hackoregon/data-science-pet-containers/README.md

     version-controlled.
 3. Type `docker-compose -f postgis.yml build`.

-Docker will copy the backup files into `/home/postgres/Backups` on the `postgis` image, and place a script `restore-all.sh` in `/docker-entrypoint-initdb.d/`.
-The first time the image runs, `restore-all.sh` will restore all the `.backup` files it finds in `/home/postgres/Backups`.
+Docker will copy the backup files into `/home/dbsuper/Backups` on the `postgis` image, and place a script `restore-all.sh` in `/docker-entrypoint-initdb.d/`.
+The first time the image runs, `restore-all.sh` will restore all the `.backup` files it finds in `/home/dbsuper/Backups`.

 `restore-all.sh` creates a new database with the same name as the file.
 For example, `passenger_census.backup` will be restored to a freshly-created database called `passenger_census`.
-The new databases will have the owner `postgres`.
+Ownership information in the backups will be ignored; the new databases will have the owner `postgres`.

 Miniconda
 ---------